 How do you see the relationship between cannabis and sex?

 There has always been a historical connection.
-The whole process of ‘sharing a puff’ with your partner that relaxes and enhances, then often leads to sexual activity or exploratory sensual engagement.
 There is a naturally strong relationship.

-Now, with more sophisticated methods and ingredients, there are new and improved ways of strengthening the positive relationship with cannabis and sex naturally, and support sexual and reproductive body systems.
+Now, with more sophisticated methods and ingredients, there are new and improved ways of strengthening the positive relationship with cannabis and sex naturally, and supporting those body systems.